 Terrain: you’ll find it all on Tenerife – lava fields, forest paths, mountain trails, ridge walks and coastal paths, not to mention the route to the very top of Mount Teide, all well-waymarked and maintained.

 The consummate walking island, La Gomera is lush and lovely.
 A tropical rainforest carpets her central region while pine forests, palm trees and dense vegetation abound.
 Deep barrancos (ravines) run from the centre to the coast, like spokes of a wheel, making La Gomera time-consuming to navigate at coastal level.

 Terrain: well-signed and generally well-maintained paths set out straight from the door.
 All those barrancos mean lots of ups and downs on cobbled paths, so pack knee supports and walking poles.
 This is an island for vertigo sufferers to avoid.

-The most off-the-beaten-track of all the islands: wild, sparsely populated, rugged and completely unspoiled – there’s something magical about El Hierro.
-Dense pine forests; volcanic cones; lava fields; moors grazed by long-haired sheep; and amazing Sabine (wild juniper) trees.
+The most off-the-beaten-track of all the islands: wild, sparsely populated, rugged, and completely unspoiled – there’s something magical about El Hierro.
+Dense pine forests; volcanic cones; lava fields; moors grazed by long-haired sheep; and amazing sabina (wild juniper) trees.

 Terrain: possibly the best-waymarked in the archipelago, most paths either traverse the central ridge or rise and fall from the spine to the coast and some are decidedly vertiginous.
 Plenty of steep ascents and descents warrant knee supports and walking poles.